6 Control Structure

 [1] -0.08677053

-The iterator, i, which are stand in variable for each elements of an object in a for loop can be named as anything, but it is advised to use the name that reflects the objects in the collection.
+The iterator can be given any name as long as it follows variable naming conventions, but it is advised to use the name that reflects the objects in the collection.
 For example:

 6.2.1 Nesting the for Loop

 You can nest for loops inside each other.
-In this case indent you code, so you can understand the flow of your code.
-A good nested for loop is shown below:
+In this case indent your code, so you can understand the flow of your code.
+An example is given below:

 z <- j * 2